RDM3DC/Adaptive-Curvature-Blockchain/README.md

-Adaptive‑Curvature‑Coin (ACC) — Proof‑of‑Optimization (PoO) with TSP
+Adaptive‑Curvature‑Blockchain — Proof‑of‑Optimization (PoO) with TSP

 ACC replaces wasteful Proof‑of‑Work with Proof‑of‑Optimization: miners earn blocks by submitting better solutions to real optimization problems.
 This starter network uses the Traveling Salesman Problem (TSP) as the useful work and scores each block by how much the submitted tour improves over a baseline.